UnitedHealth Group Inc (NYSE:UNH) is Factory Mutual Insurance Co.’s 9th Largest Position

 In other UnitedHealth Group news, EVP Marianne D. Short sold 12,000 shares of UnitedHealth Group stock in a transaction dated Tuesday, August 11th.
 The shares were sold at an average price of $321.34, for a total transaction of $3,856,080.00.
 Following the transaction, the executive vice president now directly owns 140,885 shares of the company’s stock, valued at $45,271,985.90.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 Also, EVP Marianne D. Short sold 10,336 shares of UnitedHealth Group stock in a transaction dated Friday, August 28th.
 The stock was sold at an average price of $312.34, for a total transaction of $3,228,346.24.
 Over the last three months, insiders sold 37,336 shares of company stock worth $11,893,276.
 Insiders own 0.80% of the company’s stock.

 Several analysts recently commented on the stock.
-Royal Bank of Canada raised their price target on shares of UnitedHealth Group from $384.00 to $389.00 and gave the company an “outperform” rating in a research report on Thursday, October 15th.
-Credit Suisse Group set a $335.00 price target on shares of UnitedHealth Group and gave the company a “buy” rating in a research report on Wednesday, October 14th.
+Barclays raised their price target on shares of UnitedHealth Group from $322.00 to $365.00 and gave the company an “overweight” rating in a research report on Tuesday, October 13th.
 Bank of America raised their price target on shares of UnitedHealth Group from $351.00 to $365.00 and gave the company a “buy” rating in a research report on Friday, August 28th.
-Argus lowered shares of UnitedHealth Group from a “buy” rating to a “hold” rating in a research report on Monday.
-Finally, SVB Leerink raised their price target on shares of UnitedHealth Group from $370.00 to $373.00 and gave the company an “outperform” rating in a research report on Thursday, October 15th.
+Oppenheimer raised their price target on shares of UnitedHealth Group from $353.00 to $375.00 and gave the company an “outperform” rating in a research report on Thursday, October 15th.
+Mizuho restated a “buy” rating and set a $315.00 price target on shares of UnitedHealth Group in a research report on Wednesday, July 15th.
+Finally, ValuEngine upgraded shares of UnitedHealth Group from a “sell” rating to a “hold” rating in a research report on Thursday, October 1st.
 Five research analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 The company currently has a consensus rating of “Buy” and a consensus target price of $346.68.

 UnitedHealth Group Company Profile